• Claire Nelischer

 • Andrés F. Ramirez

-Andrés is a doctoral student in Urban Planning at UCLA’s Luskin School of Public Affairs.
-His research interests include public space, Southern urbanism, insurgent planning and the role of media in shaping the built environment.
+Andrés is a doctoral candidate in Urban Planning at UCLA’s Luskin School of Public Affairs.
+His research interests include legal geography, Indigenous urbanism, insurgent planning and the role of media in shaping the built environment.
 Prior to UCLA, Andrés worked as a writer, curator and producer in architecture and urban planning projects.

 • Gus Wendel